homepage

 The Good Companion’s fish & chips

 I’m not sure what’s so difficult about pronouncing the word “ceviche”, but apparently were a Dutch person to say it phonetically, it would sound something like Sjefietshe.
-I don’t know why I find the name of the restaurant slightly annoying, but I do.
-Luckily, however, that was the only thing that annoyed me.
+Luckily, the rest of the restaurant is far more Peruvian than it is Dutch.
 The ceviche itself was just as I’d anticipated: it came in six different versions, all of which sounded heavenly.
-Sadly I could only manage two, so I made it the classic ceviche – with crunchy chulpe corn and red onion that had been slightly pickled from the acidic leche de tigre – and the shrimp and haddock ceviche, which came with a slightly sweeter (but still pleasantly sour) combination of pumpkin puree, coconut milk, hot yellow chillies and crispy puffed rice.
+Sadly I could only manage two, so I made it the classic ceviche – with crunchy chulpe corn and red onion that had been slightly pickled from the acidic leche de tigre – and the shrimp and haddock ceviche, which came with a slightly sweeter (but still pleasantly sour) combination of pumpkin purée, coconut milk, hot yellow chillies and crispy puffed rice.
 Both were full of delightfully bright, feisty flavours, and went wonderfully with a pisco sour.
-The only dish I wasn’t such a fan of was the fish cakes; they tasted ok but the filling was grey and gelatinous, with an eerily homogenous texture.
-But stick to the ceviche and you’ll be more than happy!
+A cosy neighbourhood gem in De Pijp.

 Sjefietshe - ceviche restaurant Amsterdam